Strider (2014 video game)

-Strider, known in Japan as Strider Hiryū (ストライダー飛竜, Sutoraidā Hiryū), is a platform-adventure hack and slash video game developed by Double Helix Games and Capcom's Osaka studio.
-It was released in February 2014 for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
+Strider, known in Japan as Strider Hiryū (ストライダー飛竜, Sutoraidā Hiryū), is a 2014 hack and slash game developed by Double Helix Games and Capcom's Osaka studio.
+It was released in February 2014 for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One.
 It is a reboot of the 1989 video game Strider.

 Gameplay

-The player control the series' main character, Strider Hiryu.
+The player controls the series' main character, Strider Hiryu.
 The environment is freely explorable in search for weapons and items.
 Strider Hiryu's main weapon is his Cypher, a plasma weapon that can take several properties.
 Upgrades for the Cypher can be obtained by exploring Kazakh.

 Plot

 The Strider organization sends their best assassin, Hiryu, to kill the villain, Grandmaster Meio, in the metropolis of Kazakh City.

 The game is a retelling of the "core Strider story" and its common theme which centers around Hiryu's battle against Grandmaster Meio.
 The game mixes together elements from the first arcade Strider game, the NES console game, Strider 2, his Marvel vs. Capcom fighting game appearances, and the original manga from Moto Kikaku.